userfrosting/learn/pages/16.advanced/10.custom-cli/docs.md

 ## Command Class Template

-This template can be used to create new command.
-Substitute `SprinkleName` in the namespace with your sprinkle name and `CommandName` with your command name in the namespace and class name.
+This template can be used to create new commands.
+Substitute `SprinkleName` in the namespace with your sprinkle name and `CommandName` with your command name in the class name.

 ```php
 <?php